Dragonology: The Complete Book of Dragons: Related media

 Dragonology: The Complete Book of Dragons was followed up by a number of additional Dragonology books (and other merchandise), including Tracking and Taming Dragons: Vol. 1 and Vol. 2, Dr. Ernest Drake's Dragonology Handbook: A Practical Course in Dragons, and Drake's Comprehensive Compendium of Dragonology among others.
-There were 14 more main books published in the Ologies series as of 2024.
+There were 14 more main books published in the Ologies series as of 2025.
 While these are authored by Dugald Steer, only Monsterology: The Complete Book of Fabulous Beasts has any connection to the Dragonology books and Dr. Ernest Drake.

 Dugald Steer also wrote a series of children's books called the Dragonology Chronicles based around the lore created in the Dragonology books.
 There are four books in this series: The Dragon's Eye published in 2006, The Dragon Diary published in 2008, The Dragon's Apprentice published in 2011, and The Dragon Prophecy published in 2012.

 Planned film adaptations

-In June 2008, Universal Studios acquired the film rights to the Dragonology series, with Leonard Hartman set to write and executive produce the adaptation.
-In August 2012, it was reported that Alex Kurtzman and Roberto Orci would produce the Dragonology: The Complete Book of Dragons movie for Universal with a new screenwriter.
-In January 2018, Paramount Pictures acquired Dragonology: The Complete Book of Dragons and the other books in the Ologies series.
-Akiva Goldsman was hired to oversee a writers' room to write scripts for interconnected family movies based on the books and supplemental materials, with Goldsman and his Weed Road partner Greg Lessans to produce the films.
+In 2008, Universal Pictures acquired the film rights to the Dragonology series and Leonard Hartman was set to write and executive produce the adaptation.
+Alex Kurtzman and Roberto Orci were attached to produce the film for Universal.
+In 2018, Paramount Pictures acquired Dragonology: The Complete Book of Dragons and the other books in the Ologies series.
+Akiva Goldsman was hired to oversee a writers' room to write scripts for interconnected family films based on the books and supplemental materials, partnering with Weed Road studio colleague Greg Lessans as the film's producers.